-Clothing and other personal articles found during the school year are turned in to either the office or P.E. lost and found.
+Clothing and other personal articles found during the school year are turned into either Multipurpose, P.E. lost and found, or main office.
 On a monthly basis, items not claimed are donated to a charitable organization.
 Labeling of possessions such as coats, shoes, physical education clothes, etc. is recommended.
 Students are responsible for claiming lost items.